It’s Time For A New Wave Of Investing

 Regulations have driven up costs for young companies looking to go public, the report says.
 At the same time, institutional investors are leery of buying stock in startups because their risk levels are much higher.

-“Right now, there is very little capital available to these emerging companies,” said Wall Street investor Terren Peizer, chairman of Socius Capital Group.
+“Right now, there is very little capital available to these emerging companies,” said Wall Street investor Terren Peizer, Chairman of Socius Capital Group.
 Peizer said more than 4,000 publicly traded companies have market capitalizations of less than $300 million each.
 Companies that small just aren’t attractive to choosy institutional investors.

 “These companies are unable to attract capital on viable terms, if at all,” said Peizer.
-“Increased regulatory pressure has had the unintended consequence of choking off capital access for the small companies.”
+“Increased regulatory pressure has had the unintended consequence of choking off capital access for small companies.”

 “In today’s regulatory environment, it’s virtually impossible to violate rules … and this is something that the public really doesn’t understand.
 It’s impossible for a violation to go undetected.” – Bernard Madoff